-Additional selection criteria are typically built into the software packages themselves, further restricting the distribution of the package.
-The built-in selection criteria associated with a particular software package are set by Wavelink or the third-party application developer and, once created, they cannot be modified.
+Additional selection criteria are typically built into software packages to restrict the distribution of the package to devices that can use it.
+The built-in selection criteria associated with a particular software package are set by Wavelink or the third-party application developer and, once created, cannot be modified.

-A selection criteria string is a single expression (much like a mathematical expression) that takes a set of variables corresponding to different aspects of a mobile device and compares them to fixed values.
-The syntax includes parentheses and boolean operators to allow for flexible combination of multiple variables.
+A selection criterion string is a single expression (much like a mathematical expression) that takes a set of variables corresponding to different aspects of a mobile device and compares them to fixed values.
+For example, set a profile so that it is only applied to Hand Held 7400 devices by using the criterion: